Migou/pisearch/README.md

 REM gdb autolaunch :
   if you still have the codefile pi_search.c, executing <<./pi_search.c gdb [search|create2|help] args...>> will launch the gdb debugger
   (head -n 18 pi_search.c for more details)

+==HOWTO RUN IT==

+Required : set constant FILEDATPATTERN to something apropriate (inside source code)

+> gcc pi_search.c
+> chmod 755 a.out
+> ./a.out

+For fun, you might also like to use the "autocompile" functionality included into pi_search.c

+> chmod 755 pi_search.c
+> ./pi_search.c